OdiaNLP/spelling-correction/README.md

-# spelling-correction
+# Odia Spelling Correction

-Spelling correction of misspelled Odia words
+Correct spellings of misspelled Odia words.

+## Dependencies
+See the dependencies in `requirements.txt`.
+The code has been tested with Python 3.6.